14: Distance-Based Redundancy Analysis

 Why I Focus on db-RDA

-I introduce RDA and CCA because you will meet them throughout the literature and because they clarify what db-RDA does, but this chapter works through db-RDA alone.
+I introduce RDA and CCA because you will encounter them throughout the literature and because they clarify what db-RDA does, but this chapter works through db-RDA alone.
 The reasoning is the same one that led me to favour PCoA among the unconstrained methods.
-RDA inherits the assumptions of PCA: it measures community difference with Euclidean distance and describes linear species responses.
+RDA inherits the assumptions of PCA, namely that it measures community difference with Euclidean distance and describes linear species responses.
 That suits environmental tables, but it rarely suits raw community data, where the double-zero problem and unimodal responses dominate.
-CCA relaxes the linearity assumption to a unimodal one, but it fixes the dissimilarity at the \(\chi^2\) metric and gives the analyst no say in the matter; the \(\chi^2\) metric also weights rare species heavily, which is often undesirable. db-RDA removes both restrictions.
+CCA relaxes the linearity assumption to a unimodal one, but it fixes the dissimilarity at the \(\chi^2\) metric and gives the analyst no choice, and the \(\chi^2\) metric also weights rare species heavily, which is often undesirable. db-RDA removes both restrictions.
 It accepts any dissimilarity, so I can choose the measure that matches the ecological question (here a Sørensen-family turnover index), and it follows directly from the distance-based thinking of the previous chapters.

-Concentrating on db-RDA loses nothing conceptual, because the other two are special cases of the same constrained logic: RDA is what you obtain when the dissimilarity is Euclidean, and CCA is the same idea carried out under the \(\chi^2\) metric.
-Once you can run and read a db-RDA, you can reach RDA by changing a single argument (the distance) and recognise a CCA when you meet one.
-The path is the one I have walked before, with a second matrix added at the end (Figure 1).
+Concentrating on db-RDA keeps every concept intact, because the other two are special cases of the same constrained logic.
+RDA is what you obtain when the dissimilarity is Euclidean, and CCA is the same idea carried out under the \(\chi^2\) metric.
+Once you can run and interpret a db-RDA, you can reach RDA by changing a single argument (the distance) and recognise a CCA when you encounter one.
+The procedure is the one I have used before, with a second matrix added at the end (Figure 1).

 flowchart TD